 Five Free Gamification Ideas: Motivate your employees the old-fashioned way

-However, in this post I want to take on offline, old-fashioned and timeless games and apply them to workforce motivation.
-All they require is a pen, paper and some sticky tape, yet they are bound to make performance better.
+However, in this post I want to take a different, offline approach; I want to take old-fashioned and timeless games and apply them to workforce motivation.
+All these classic games require is a pen, paper and some sticky tape, yet they are bound to make performance better.

-Pat on the back games
+1. Pat on the back games

-Pay it forward
+2. Pay it forward